 It’s often said that age is just a number.
 Somehow that sounds like a cop out.

 At least at a subconscious level, we become more aware of our unspoken concerns of what the future will bring.
-All those questions underpinning what it’s going to be like and dealing with the fear of growing old.
+All those questions underpinning what it’s going to be like.

 Dealing with the Fear of Growing Old Alone